UlordChain/ulordj-thin/README.md

 # Welcome to ulordj
 [![](https://jitpack.io/v/UlordChain/ulordj-thin.svg)](https://jitpack.io/#UlordChain/ulordj-thin)

 The ulordj library is a Java implementation of the Ulord protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Ulord Core.
 It comes with full documentation and some example apps showing how to use it.
+Ulordj-thin is a reduced version of Ulord implemented in java.
 USC made a "thin" version of ulordj including just the components needed by the USC node.

 ### Technologies